Audi A4 Avant estate review

 The Audi wins back most points with its stunning interior, which stands comparison with almost any other car.
 Materials and build quality seem to have taken another leap forwards from the previous A4, while everything is just as logically laid-out as before.
 Audi’s now standard-fit ‘Virtual Cockpit’ digital instrument panel is excellent and allows most functions to be controlled without taking your hands off the steering wheel.

 If you often carry passengers, even tall adults can sit in the back of the A4 Avant for longer trips, while its 505-litre boot beats the C-Class Estate and BMW 3 Series Touring, but is itself smaller than some cheaper models like the Skoda Superb Estate.

-The Audi A4 Avant was too new to feature in our 2020 Driver Power survey but in 2019 it was ranked 73rd out of 100 cars.
+The Audi A4 Avant didn't feature in our 2020 Driver Power survey but in 2019 it was ranked 73rd out of 100 cars.
 The Avant hasn’t been crash-tested itself, but shares the five-star Euro NCAP result of the A4 saloon, which has identical safety features.